mr-aust1n/milestone-project-two/TEST.md

 <em>3.1 Explain the principles of automated and manual testing and when each might be deployed. </em>

-- a
+- I used both automated and manual testing to ensure my project works smoothly.
+For automated testing, I used Jest to test functions like fetchWeatherData to verify that API responses are handled correctly and the DOM updates as expected.
+I also used ESLint to identify and fix potential issues in my code, ensuring it is clean and error-free.
+Manual testing was essential for checking edge cases, such as entering invalid or blank city names, rapidly clicking city buttons, and simulating slow or failed network conditions.
+Additionally, I used Lighthouse in Chrome DevTools to check accessibility and performance.
+By combining automated testing with manual testing, I ensured the application is functional, stable, and user-friendly.

 <em>3.2 Design and implement testing procedures (automated or manual) to assess functionality, usability and responsiveness of the web application. </em>

-- a
+- To test the functionality, usability, and responsiveness of my web application, I used both automated and manual testing.
+For functionality, I used Jest to test key functions like fetchWeatherData to ensure API responses update the DOM correctly.
+For usability, I manually tested scenarios such as entering invalid city names, clicking city buttons, and handling rapid interactions to confirm smooth performance.
+To check responsiveness, I used Chrome DevTools to simulate different screen sizes, ensuring the app looks and works well on mobile, tablet, and desktop devices.
+I also used ESLint to fix code issues and Lighthouse to assess accessibility and performance.
+This approach ensured the app is functional, user-friendly, and responsive.

 <em>3.3 Insert screenshots of the finished project that align to relevant user stories.</em>

-- a
+- IMAGES HERE

 <em>3.4 Apply test procedures during development and implementation stages and test to ensure the deployed version matches the development version. </em>